damianhakert/damianhakert.github.io/source/about/index.md

 In the very start of 2015, almost the entire GitLab team flew over to Silicon Valley to [participate in Y Combinator].

-At this point, over 800 people worldwide have [contributed to GitLab] and more than 100,000 organizations are using GitLab.
+At this point, over 1000 people worldwide have [contributed to GitLab] and more than 100,000 organizations are using GitLab.

 ## Vision

 At GitLab we have one vision.
-To allow everyone to collaborate on all digital content.
+**Everyone can contribute** to all digital content.
-For more background and to see how we plan to achieve it please see our [direction page](https://about.gitlab.com/direction/).
+For more information the [product version on our direction page](https://about.gitlab.com/direction/#vision and our [strategy](https://about.gitlab.com/strategy/)

 ## Logo

 Our <a href="https://en.wikipedia.org/wiki/Japanese_raccoon_dog">Tanuki</a> logo symbolizes this with a smart animal that works in a group to achieve a common goal.
 Please see our [press page](https://about.gitlab.com/press/) to download the logo.